Dimmer Switches

 • Paddle controls: These are a simple up/down, on/off type of wall switch with a sliding control on the side for dimming.

-• Rocker controls: A rocker control has the same function and looks very similar to a paddle control in its simple design, but is designed to be more decorative.
+• Rocker controls: A rocker control has a similar design to a paddle control but is more decorative.

-• Smart home switch: These switches often come with a proprietary app, like the Lutron Caséta system, so you can adjust lighting from a phone or tablet.
+• Smart home switch: These switches often come with an app, like the Lutron Caséta system.
+This means you can adjust lighting from a phone or tablet.

 • Toggle control: A toggle switch looks just like a regular wall plate light switch but has a slide control on the side for dimming.

 • Touch switches: These are the most advanced type of control and take advantage of the recent touch technology.
-By simply sliding your finger up or down on the smart dimmer switch’s touchpad, you can control lights and adjust the brightness in a selected room.
+You can control the lights and brightness by sliding your finger up and down on the touchpad.

-• Z-Wave: This is a type of smart switch that connects to your Wi-Fi so you can adjust your lighting remotely from anywhere in the world.
+• Z-Wave: This is a type of smart switch feature that connects to your Wi-Fi.
+You can adjust your smart lighting remotely from anywhere in the world.

 Most dimmer switches come in neutral colors like white, ivory, or light almond.